Hosted on MSN

 How to grow arborvitae – for evergreen hedge plants that add greenery and privacy to any plot

 Arborvitae, otherwise known as Thuja, is a well-known evergreen plant typically used as a hedge or boundary plant.
-With ...
+With year-round greenery and a dense growing habit, arborvitae can be relied on to ...

 STATEN ISLAND, N.Y. -- Eastern Arborvitae, a member of the Cypress family, botanically known as Thuja occidentalis, also is referred to as Eastern White cedar and American Arborvitae.
 It was named ...